-Please note that we are currently unable to offer pre-application advice site meetings.
+Please note that we are currently unable to offer pre-application advice site meetings or tree works pre-application advice.
 Where a site visit is required an officer will carry this out unaccompanied in line with current Government guidance on social distancing.

 Vale of White Horse District Council is committed to providing an efficient and effective planning service which meets government performance targets for processing applications.
 We welcome discussions about planning applications before formal submission.
 Please see pre-application charges for information on the different levels of service and relevant costs that we offer.

 We believe the benefits of such discussions are: